temporalio/documentation/docs/python/how-to-set-child-workflow-options-in-python.md

 The `await` of the start does not complete until the workflow has confirmed to be started The result is a Child Workflow handle which is an `asyncio`.

 Task and supports basic task features.
-The handle also has some child info and supports signalling the Child Workflow A `sync workflow.execute_child_workflow()` helper is provided which takes the same arguments as `workflow.start_child_workflow()` and awaits on the result.
+The handle also has some child info and supports signalling the Child Workflow.

+`workflow.execute_activity()` is a shortcut for `workflow.start_activity()` that waits on its result.
+To get just the handle to wait and cancel separately, `workflow.start_activity()` can be used.
 This should be used in most cases unless advanced task capabilities are needed.